pchetry2/ClipBoard_Staffing_-Analysis/README.md

 To understand-
 •	Where are contractors being used most?
 •	Why do some facilities use more contractors than others?
-•	Where are our biggest opportunities for growth?
+•	Where are the biggest opportunities for growth?

 # Data Sources
 •	Payroll Based Journal (PBJ) Daily Nurse Staffing[Q2/2024]